 Old school, Japanese owned Guadalajara restaurant that is the real deal.
 Its part sushi bar, part teppanyaki and part museum.
 The place is enormous and will be full on a Sunday afternoon.
 They have gluten free soy sauce and if you know your way around a Japanese food menu you will be able to find some great options.
 Suehiro has excellent service and is one of Guadalajara’s favorite restaurants.

 While this is not your traditional restaurant the sushi is excellent and cheap.
 Nigiri SAN mostly does take-out food but they have three small tables that are almost always taken.
 This casual Guadalajara restaurant has an excellent selection of mostly local fish and very good rice.
 Make sure to check out their Facebook page to see what the daily specials are.

 Asian Food Guadalajara Restaurants

 I am really starting to rethink my criticisms of the Asian food that is available in Guadalajara restaurants.
 There are casual options in the market, after-work beer swigging and all-you-can-eat joints, and there are sophisticated yet casually elegant options to choose from.

 There are not a lot of Guadalajara restaurants that can do good Asian food.
 Hato is one of the exceptions.
-Their specialty is ramen and they do it very, very good.
-There is a gluten free option!
+Their specialty is ramen and they do it very, very well.
+There is a gluten-free option!

 Siam Thai Kitchen